iterative/dvc.org/content/blog/2022-04-27-terraform-provider.md

   cloud       = "aws"     # or any of: gcp, az, k8s machine     = "m"       # medium.
 Or any of: l, xl, m+k80, xl+v100, ...
   image       = "ubuntu"  # or "nvidia", ...
-  region      = "us-east"
+  region      = "us-west" # or us-west, eu-east, ...
   disk_size   = 30        # GB
   spot        = 0         # auto-price.
-Or -1 to disable, or >0 for hourly USD limit
+Default -1 to disable, or >0 for hourly USD limit
-  timeout     = 60*60     # max 1h before forced termination
+  timeout     = 24*60*60  # max 24h before forced termination

   storage {
     workdir = "."